-The skin shop now known as Downunder UGG Boots Australia has been trading with the highest quality hand picked sheepskins for 40 years.
+The Skin Shop (established 1968) now known as Downunder UGG Boots Australia has been trading with the highest quality hand picked sheepskins for over 50 years.

 THE ORIGINS OF THE UGG BOOT